demisto/content/Packs/cisco-meraki/Integrations/cisco-meraki/README.md

 ### meraki-claim-device
 ***
-Claim a device into a network
+Claim a device into a network.

 #### Base Command